 Sustainable Investing Risk: The Subadvisor gives consideration to ESG criteria when evaluating investment opportunities for the Portfolio, consistent with the Portfolio's investment objective and principal investment strategies.
 The application of ESG criteria may result in the Portfolio forgoing opportunities to buy certain investments when it might otherwise be advantageous to do so, or selling investments for ESG reasons when it might be otherwise disadvantageous for it to do so.
-The application of ESG criteria may result in the Portfolio (i) having exposure to certain securities or industry sectors that are significantly different than the composition of the Portfolio's benchmark and (ii) performing differently than the Portfolio's benchmark or other funds and strategies in the Portfolio's peer group that do not take into account ESG criteria or use different ESG criteria or ESG investment strategies.
-In addition, sectors and securities of companies that meet the ESG criteria may shift into and out of favor depending on market and economic conditions.
+The application of ESG criteria may result in the Portfolio (i) having exposure to certain securities or industry sectors that are significantly different than the composition of the Portfolio's benchmark and (ii) performing differently than the Portfolio's benchmark or other funds and strategies in the Portfolio's peer group that do not take into account ESG criteria may shift into and out of favor depending on market and economic conditions.
 The consideration of ESG criteria may adversely affect the Portfolio's performance.
 The Portfolio's ESG criteria may be changed without shareholder approval.
 Furthermore, ESG information from third-party data providers may be incomplete, inaccurate or unavailable and third party ESG scores and other data may only take into account one or a few of many ESG-related components of portfolio companies, which could cause the Subadvisor to incorrectly assess a company's ESG characteristics.
 ESG information, whether from an external and/or internal source, is, by nature and in many instances, based on a qualitative and subjective assessment.
 Moreover, the third-party data providers may differ in the data they provide for a given security or between industries, or may only take into account one of many ESG-related components of a company.

-Equity Securities Risk: Investments in common stocks and other equity securities are particularly subject to the risk of changing economic, stock market, industry and company conditions and the risks inherent in a portfolio managers' ability to anticipate such changes that can adversely affect the value of the Portfolio's holdings.
+Equity Securities Risk: Investments in common stocks and other equity securities are particularly subject to the risk of changing economic, stock market, industry and company conditions and the risks inherent in the ability to anticipate such changes that can adversely affect the value of portfolio holdings.

-Market Capitalization Risk: To the extent the Portfolio invests in securities issued by small-, mid-, or large-cap companies, the Portfolio will be subject to the risks associated with securities issued by companies of the applicable market capitalization.
+Market Capitalization Risk: Investments in securities issued by small-, mid-, or large-cap companies will be subject to the risks associated with securities issued by companies of the applicable market capitalization.
 Securities of small-cap and mid-cap companies may be subject to greater price volatility, significantly lower trading volumes, cyclical, static or moderate growth prospects and greater spreads between their bid and ask prices than securities of larger companies.
 Smaller capitalization companies frequently rely on narrower product lines and niche markets and may be more vulnerable to adverse business or market developments.
 Securities issued by larger companies may have less growth potential and may not be able to attain the high growth rates of successful smaller companies, especially during strong economic periods.
 In addition, larger companies may be less capable of responding quickly to competitive challenges and industry changes, including those resulting from improvements in technology, and may suffer sharper price declines as a result of earnings disappointments.
 There is a risk that the securities issued by companies of a certain market capitalization may underperform the broader market at any given time.